TITLE Director of Academic Support, West Plains

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Master's degree in Developmental Education or related area is required; a terminal degree is preferred.
+Education: A Master’s degree in Education or a related area is required; a terminal degree is preferred.

-Experience: A minimum of two years of successful college-level teaching experience and at least two years of progressively responsible administrative experience administering developmental education or similar programs is required.
+Experience: At least two years of successful college-level teaching experience and at least two years of progressively responsible administrative experience administering an at-risk education program or similar program is required.
 Experience working in a college environment is preferred.
 Experience working with diverse populations (e.g., first generation students, students with low academic capabilities, students with disabilities, racial and ethnic minority students, students from limited socioeconomic statuses, and other underprepared students) is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES